rust-lang/rustup/doc/user-guide/src/overrides.md

 #### path

 The `path` setting allows a custom toolchain to be used.
-The value is a path string.
-A relative path is resolved relative to the location of the `rust-toolchain.toml` file.
+The value is an absolute path string.

 Since a `path` directive directly names a local toolchain, other options like `components`, `targets`, and `profile` have no effect.